 The berries of Amur Honeysuckle are poisonous to humans.
 Eating them can cause rapid heartbeat, vomiting, diarrhea and should not be consumed.

 The roots are taproots that will be reddish orange in color.
-They spread out from a central root.
+They spread out from a central root that is generally white.

 This plant can grow in full sun or full shade.
 It can tolerate wet conditions, such as along stream banks or ponds.
 Also, it can tolerate drought conditions.
 And finally, it can grow in fertile loam, clay, almost anywhere.